-Many aspects of Hamilton's lower city have been documented, then, and some crosssectional studies have shown metro-wide variations.
-But broad secular trends have never been satisfactorily documented, and not in a way that enables comparisons to be made with other Canadian cities.
-This is possible, using standardised evidence drawn from the NCRP project.
-The challenge here was to make appropriate adjustments for changes in census tract boundaries and reported income categories, and to compensate for the inadequacy of the income data reported in the voluntary census of 2011, officially known as the National Household Survey.4 The resulting series of maps from 1970 through 2010 confirm the patterns indicated by previous research but set them in a firmer context and reveal a striking trend.
+Many aspects of Hamilton's lower city have been documented, then, and some cross-sectional studies have shown metro-wide variations.
+But broad secular trends have never been satisfactorily documented in a way that enables comparisons to be made with other Canadian cities.
+This is now possible, using standardized evidence drawn from the NCRP project.
+The challenge here was to make appropriate adjustments for changes in census tract boundaries and reported income categories, and to compensate for the inadequacy of the income data reported in the voluntary census of 2011, officially known as the National Household Survey.
+The resulting series of maps from 1970 through 2010 confirm the patterns indicated by previous research, but set them in a firmer context and reveal a striking trend.

-The income map of Hamilton in 1970 confirms the persistent importance of the escarpment and of east-west contrasts.
-With one exception, the low-income tracts define a compact area adjacent to the downtown core and extending north-eastwards towards the waterfront.
-Again with one exception, isolated high income neighbourhoods were to be found only to the west, above and below the Mountain, and more numerously in several parts of Burlington.
-Two of the three high income tracts within the city and lying just below the escarpment were long-standing areas of middle and upper-middle class settlement dating from the late nineteenth and early twentieth centuries.
-They correspond approximately to the neighbourhoods of Durand and, immediately to the west, Kirkendall.
-Further west lies Westdale, developed mostly during the interwar period, which prospered when McMaster was established on its western edge.
+The income map of Hamilton in 1970 (Figure 6) confirms the persistent importance of the escarpment and of east-west contrasts.
+With one exception, the low-income tracts defined a compact area adjacent to the downtown core and extending northeastwards towards the waterfront.
+Again with one exception, isolated high-income neighbourhoods were to be found only to the west, above and below the Mountain, and more numerously in several parts of Burlington.
+Two of the three high-income tracts within the city and lying just below the escarpment were long-standing areas of middle and upper-middle class settlement dating from the late 19th and early 20th centuries.
+They correspond approximately to the neighbourhoods of Durand and, immediately to the west, Kirkendall (Figure 3).
+Further west lies Westdale, developed mostly during the interwar period, which prospered when McMaster University was established on its western edge.
 Outside of these high and low-income enclaves, most of the city was broadly middle class, as were its suburbs.